Authorities Identify Three Victims in Decades-Old ‘Bear Brook Murders’

 The news comes just two years after prosecutors and state police identified the “serial killer” behind the mysterious slayings: a “chameleon” drifter named Terry Rasmussen who died in prison while serving time for murdering his wife.

-The fourth victim found in the barrels, Rasmussen’s daughter, has still not been identified.
+The fourth victim found in the barrels, who is Rasmussen’s daughter, has still not been identified.

 “On behalf of our families, we would like to thank everyone who has spent decades tirelessly working to identify our loved ones,” the victims’ family members said in a statement read by New Hampshire Assistant Attorney General Jeffrey Strelzin on Thursday.
 “This day comes with heavy hearts, Marlyse, Marie and Sarah were so loved by our families and they are greatly missed.
 We take solace in finally having the answers we have longed for.”